gongbell/ContractFuzzer/how-to-deploy-a-contract.md

 Finally, you could find contract `address` in file `/ContractFuzzer/contract_deployer/contracts/config/xxx.json`!

 # Notice

+Note that the deployment of the contract can be within the docker or on your local machine,as long as you have prepared the config, bin, and abi files.
+Within your local machine, after starting the geth client, you can run the ./deployer_run.sh shell script to deploy your smart contract.

 The instruction is under change.
 And this needs efforts to make a success.